Congress, pointing fingers, fails to resolve shutdown stalemate

 But many Democrats say they want more than McConnell’s word that he’s “willing” to move forward on such issues.
 They say they want tangible progress.

-President Donald Trump used his early-morning tweets to claim that Democrats are harming the military in favor of protecting Dreamers.
+Trump used his early-morning tweets Saturday to claim that Democrats are harming the military in favor of protecting Dreamers.

 And he made it a campaign issue as well, tweeting that the 60-vote threshold in the Senate to pass legislation "is why we need to win more Republicans in '18."
-His campaign also released an explosive campaign ad highlighting an undocumented immigrant charged with killing two police officers.
+His campaign also released a campaign ad highlighting an undocumented immigrant charged with killing two police officers.

-And House Speaker Paul Ryan said on the House floor that Senate Democrats are "deliberately holding our government hostage."

-Democratic Sen. Tammy Duckworth, who is a combat veteran of the Iraq war, on Saturday slammed the president’s tweet that accused Democrats of holding the military “hostage.”
+Sen. Tammy Duckworth, D-Ill., who is an Iraq war veteran, on Saturday slammed the president’s tweet that accused Democrats of holding the military “hostage.”

-"I will not be lectured about what our military needs by a five-deferment draft dodger," Duckworth, D-Illinois, said on the Senate floor, referring to Trump.
-She said that if Trump truly cared about the military "he would stop hiding behind his Twitter account, stop blaming everyone else.
-And he can tell his party — a party that controls the House, the White House, and the Senate — to do their job."
+"I will not be lectured about what our military needs by a five-deferment draft dodger," Duckworth said on the Senate floor.
+She said that if Trump truly cared about the military "he would stop hiding behind his Twitter account, stop blaming everyone else."

-House Democratic Leader Nancy Pelosi pointed a finger at the president, whose tweets and pronouncements in the days leading up to the shutdown caused confusion even among members of his own party about what the White House wanted.

-"Last night, on the eve of the first anniversary of President Trump's inauguration, President Trump earned an ‘F’ for leadership," Pelosi said.
+"And he can tell his party — a party that controls the House, the White House, and the Senate — to do their job," she said.

-Trump, for his part, has postponed a planned trip to his private resort in Palm Beach, Florida, where he had been set to attend a pricey, one-year anniversary party for his presidency.
+Trump, for his part, has postponed a planned trip to his private resort in Palm Beach, Florida, where he had been set to attend a pricey anniversary party for his presidency.

 According to a source familiar with the planning of the event, the fundraiser at Mar-a-Lago will still go on as planned and the president's elder sons — Eric Trump and Donald Trump Jr. — will attend.